tkachenko0/RoleBaker/README.md

 # RoleBaker

-Writing access control is never easy, nor is writing understandable documentation.
-Trying to navigate through the code, tracing permissions at different points, and figuring out who can do what often turns into a complex and time-consuming task.
-This library aims to simplify access control management by providing a structured way to define and enforce permissions while also generating clear documentation about role-based access rules.
+Writing access control has never been easy, and neither has documenting it in a way that makes sense.
+I’ve spent countless hours digging through code, tracing permissions, and trying to figure out who can do what, only to end up frustrated.
+That’s why I built this library—to take the guesswork out of access control by providing a structured way to define and enforce permissions while automatically generating clear documentation for role-based rules.

 **RoleBaker** is a flexible library for handling **Attribute-Based Access Control (ABAC)** with type safety in a **framework-agnostic** way.
 It simplifies managing user permissions and generating automatic documentation, providing a clear and structured approach to handling user roles and resource actions.